 What happens when you recommend a diet that is guaranteed to fail?
 Well, you might get a huge worldwide epidemic of type 2 diabetes and obesity.

-The lunatics are running the asylum.
 In discussing the physiology of obesity, the First Law of Thermodynamics is not wrong – it’s irrelevant.

 A better way